 Bleeding risk (as above)

-Whilst angiography can be done sat up on patients in intractable heart failure, it is not fun for the operator, cath lab team or patient and in a non-urgent setting should be delayed until the patient is able to tolerate lying flat!
+Can the patient lie flat?
+Although angiography can be performed whilst patients with severe heart failure are sat upright, it is not fun for the operator, cath lab team or the patient.
+In a non-urgent setting, angiography should be delayed until the patient is able to tolerate lying flat.

 Stable (or ‘exertional’) angina is defined as: